-Lina Itagaki (LT) was born in Kaunas in 1979.
-In 2003, she completed a BA in International Economics at the International Christian University Tokyo.
-She subsequently worked as a manager and translator in the Lithuanian branch of a Japanese video games company.
-After taking private drawing lessons for four years, Lina entered the Vilnius Academy of Art.
-She completed a BA in Applied Graphics in 2014.
-Lina currently works as a freelance illustrator and comic artist.
-Her first book, “Siberian Haiku” (text by Jurga Vilė), was published in 2017 with great critical acclaim.
-Lina also contributed a comic to the anthology “Drawing the XXth century” (Ciklonas, 2017).
-She is now working on her first illustrated children’s book.
+Lina Itagaki (LT) is a freelance illustrator and comic artist whose first book, ʻSiberian Haikuʼ (text by Jurga Vilė), was published in 2017 to great critical acclaim.
+Itagaki was born in Kaunas in 1979 and has a BA in International Economics from the International Christian University in Tokyo.
+She worked as a manager and translator in the Lithuanian branch of a Japanese video games company.
+After taking private drawing lessons for four years, Lina entered the Vilnius Academy of Art and gained her BA in printmaking and graphic art in 2014.
+Lina contributed a comic to the anthology ʻDrawing the XXth centuryʼ (Ciklonas, 2017), and is currently working on her first illustrated children’s book.

-Emilie Josso (FR) was born in Aurillac in 1990.
-She studied illustration in Paris, engraving in Bologna and comics in Hamburg.
-Emilie currently works a comic artist and illustrator in Bologna where she has been living for the past seven years.
+Emilie Josso (FR) is a comic artist and illustrator based in Bologna.
+Josso was born in Aurillac in 1990, and studied illustration in Paris, engraving in Bologna and comics in Hamburg.
 In 2016, she joined the Migrant Image Research Group which is studying the visual representation of Lampedusa in international media since a tragic migrant shipwreck in 2013 catapulted the small island into the global limelight.
-Their research has been published in the anthology “Lampedusa.
-Bildgeschichten vom Rande Europas” (Spector Books, 2017) to which Emilie has contributed a comic.
+The group’s research has been published in the anthology ʻLampedusa.
+Bildgeschichten vom Rande Europasʼ (Spector Books, 2017), featuring Josso’s work.

 Alice Socal (IT) was born in Mestre-Venice in 1986.
-After her initial studies at the Academy of Fine Arts in Bologna, she moved to Germany where she completed a diploma in Illustration and Comics at the University of Applied Sciences Hamburg.
-Alice has participated in several group exhibitions in Germany, Italy and Japan.
-Her first book, “Luke”, was published by G.I.U.D.A.
+In 2017, her graphic novel ʻCry me a riverʼ (Coconino Press / Rotopol) won the Rudolph Dirks Award.
+She has studied at the Academy of Fine Arts in Bologna and has a diploma in illustration and comics from the University of Applied Sciences Hamburg.
+Her debut book, ʻLukeʼ, was published by G.I.U.D.A.
 Edizioni in 2011.
-Her subsequent book, “Sandro”, appeared both in Italian (Kina, 2015) and German (Rotopol, 2016).
-In 2017, her graphic novel “Cry me a river” was published simultaneously by Coconino and Rotopol.
-Alice has contributed short comics to several anthologies.
-She currently lives in Hamburg where she works as a freelance illustrator.
+Her next book, ʻSandroʼ, appeared both in Italy (Eris Edizioni, 2015) and Germany (Rotopol, 2016).
+Alice has contributed short comics to various international anthologies and magazines.
+She currently lives in Berlin where she works as a freelance illustrator and draws comics.